sukhdeepg/solid-python/LSP.md

 ### 3. Liskov Substitution Principle
 If we have an object of superclass (A) and an object of child class (B), then we should be able to replace A with B without affecting the existing behaviour of the program.

+Consider a team of software developers using different IDEs (Integrated Development Environments) like Visual Studio, Eclipse, or PyCharm.
+Each IDE has its specific features and operations, but all of them allow for writing, editing, compiling, and debugging code.

+In the context of a developer's daily routine, any IDE could be substituted for another, and their tasks - writing, editing, compiling, and debugging code - can still be achieved.
+This mirrors the Liskov Substitution Principle: any subclass (specific IDE) can replace their superclass (general concept of an IDE) without affecting the correctness of the program (the developer's tasks).

 Continuing the example from the Open-closed principle, if we want to create a function that takes the `Hardware` and prints its functionality, we don’t want to create `if` `elif` `else` condition blocks to decide what to print.
 Instead, it will be much cleaner to create a generic function that just takes an object and prints the functionality.

 ```python